Franklinia: Status as a glacial relict

 There have been efforts to reintroduce the species to its native habitat.
 Twenty-four individuals were planted between 2002 and 2003 in the Altamaha Wildlife Management Area; however, they were unsuccessful.
 The idea of reintroduction was long controversial for some plant enthusiasts who believed wild populations may still exist.

 In eastern North America, lowland glacial refuges along the Atlantic and Gulf Coasts host endemic plants — some of which are rare, even endangered, and others entail the most southerly disjunct populations of plants that commonly appear only hundreds of miles to the north.

 Joel Fry, a curator at Bartram's Garden botanical garden which continues to host Franklinia since the late 18th century, speculates that the population discovered was a relic of a larger range that reached out onto a coastal plain that was drowned by rising sea levels at the end of the most recent glacial maximum.
 Unlike other plants, the Franklinia failed to migrate back to the north as the Holocene warmed and was trapped in a small area of favorable conditions.
 Supporting the idea of it being a relic of a much more extensive population are the fossils of Franklinia from the Pliocene found in both Europe and in Asia.

-William Bartram encountered a small grove of the Franklinia tree on October 1, 1765 while camping by Georgia's Altamaha River.
-William eventually brought seeds to his father, John Bartram, who helped him plant them in 1777 in their family botanical garden and named the species in honor of John Bartram's friend Benjamin Franklin.
-All Franklinia growing today allegedly descend from those propagated and distributed by the Bartrams, who are often credited with having saved the tree from extinction.